Yvette Cooper distances herself from Labour attack ads

 The strategy has sparked a backlash from party figures in despair about the move into “gutter politics” after a series of Twitter ads which accuse the PM of being soft on crime.

-The Independent understands that Ms Cooper was not told or consulted about the wording of the ad devised by the Labour’s strategy steam, despite being related her home affairs brief.
+The Independent understands that Ms Cooper was not told or consulted about the wording of the ad devised by the Labour’s strategy team, despite being related her home affairs brief.

 However, Labour sources played down the idea of a row between Sir Keir’s camp and Ms Cooper, saying all shadow cabinet members were aware attacks were coming as part of law and order week.